Tuesday, 11 August 2015

 Wednesday, 23 June 2010

-While for the mainstream of many liberal-democratic societies, it has become social acceptable for a woman to be a bread-winner or a home-maker (to over simplify the dichotomy), in fact, she is empowered by having this choice of two equally valuable roles, men are still stuck with only bread-winner.
+While for the mainstream of many liberal-democratic societies, it has become socially acceptable for a woman to be a bread-winner or a home-maker (to over simplify the dichotomy), in fact, she is empowered by having this choice of two equally valuable roles, men are still stuck with only bread-winner.
 If they aren't, they gain little respect or value in the mainstream perception.
-Is it any wonder some men still push back on women entering their realm, when there is nowhere else they are legitimately allowed to go.
+Is it any wonder some men still push back on women entering 'their' realm, when there is nowhere else they are legitimately allowed to go.
 While there is a desire for men to be better fathers, more nurturing, stay at home dads, those men are still perceived as novelties, as somehow exceptional, rather then being embraced as the norm, or standard that others should aspire too.

 There is an episode of Sex and the City from a few years ago where Charlotte seems to find the perfect man, caring, intelligent, good-looking, sensitive and understanding, yet he squeals at a mouse, just like her, and reveals he doesn't like killing things.
 Charlotte had to dump him then, revealing that the only true value of a man is to be fearless, take charge, even brutal, and any other qualities are merely accessories.
 The essence of the problem of redefining and mutually valuing different ways of being a 'man' is highlighted perhaps best in that male dominated action genre.
 In the past the protagonist was usually a man, and in the end he got the girl, usually after saving her.
 In today's films, while there are still plenty of old school male leads (although the girls are perhaps a bit feistier), it seems men and women also enjoy watching female protagonists kick ass, but if she is going to get the guy in the end, she has to be really careful not to save him.
 Why?
 Because no-one, male or female, could possibly like a guy that needs to saved, that's just pathetic.
 How could a kick-ass woman be attracted to that?
 Until a mainstream audience can root for a non comedic male lead who is saved by a woman, feminism will sadly find it difficult to progress further.